PAWAN-KUMAR-GAUTAM000/data/avengers/README.md

 `Death5` | Yes if the Avenger died a fifth time after their fourth revival, No if they did not, blank if not applicable `Return5` | Yes if the Avenger returned from their fifth death, No if they did not, blank if not applicable `Notes` | Descriptions of deaths and resurrections.
+`Thor`   | This is the God of Thunder and prince of Asgard.